 Wrobleski suggests that the conclusion that lack of trust is justified based on a contractor's past performance is not compelled; it is merely permissible.
 The circumstances of the particular defect and the complexity of its repair will determine whether that conclusion is sound in any given case -- and that will almost always be a question for the jury.
 Something more than merely leaving a job before applying the final coat of paint will need to be in play; the circumstances must suggest a lack of skill rather than a lack of attention to detail.

 Most contractors facing a plausible claim for defective work will want to make the offer of repair right away, for two reasons.
-First, not putting the owner on notice of the option may doom any mitigation of damages defense down the road.
+First, not doing so may doom any mitigation of damages defense down the road.
 See Berkshire Medical Center, Inc. v.
 U.W.
 Marx, Inc., 644 F.3d 71, 78 (1st Cir.
 2011) (“As for giving Marx the option of doing the replacement job itself, Berkshire had little reason to think that Marx either could be trusted to do it or would have any interest in doing so”).
 Second, the offer, if rejected, cannot be used against the contractor in court as evidence that he admitted liability.
 Rule of Evidence 408 provides that “evidence of (1) furnishing or offering or promising to furnish, or (2) accepting or offering or promising to accept, a valuable consideration in compromising or attempting to compromise a claim which was disputed as to either validity or amount, is not admissible to prove liability for or invalidity of the claim or its amount.”